DCAdams103/Contract-App/README.md

 # Contract-App
 An app I developed for Quarter Note Music to make signing up for lessons to save paper and to increase organization.

+You can find all the classes and code inside the folder "iPad Contract (Horizontal)".

 It begins asking which semester you want to sign up in It'll present many blank fields for the user to fill out like their name, email, instructor, etc.